juliangut/slim-routing/README.md

 Using grouping with juliangut/slim-routing is a little different to how default Slim's router works

-Groups are never really added to the router (in the sense you can add them in Slim with `$app->group(...)`) but routes are a composition of definitions that makes the final route
+Groups are never really added to the router (in the sense you can add them in Slim with `$app->group(...)`), instead, routes are a composition of definitions that makes the final route

 ### Name